VolkRiot/Kiddo/README.md

 ### Acknowledgements:
 A very special thanks to
- - UC Berkeley Coding Bootcamp Staff and Faculty, The Dream Team (mish, flavs, reems & steve), coffee, & of course, npm i
+ - UC Berkeley Coding Bootcamp Staff and Faculty, The Dream Team (mish, flavs, reems & steve), & of course, npm i

+  made with ☕️ & ❤️️